Statement: Git is the most powerful tool in modern development.

 Within this series, we'll also look at branching, merging, and all those fancy terms which make Git even more powerful!

-A Git use case permalink
+A Git use case

 Well, that's a massive problem.

 With Git, this would have been prevented as Paul would have been able to get the codebase from a distributed Git provider, and Git would have kept track of all changes.

 When both would need to merge the code, Git tells them which lines are conflicting.